Know your farmer, eat better meat

-Our cows are born and grazed right here in King County.
+Born and grazed right here in Carnation, Washington.

-They spend the warm months rotating daily to fresh grass, and in the winter months, they eat hay that we cut throughout those plentiful summer months.
+Our herd spends the warm months rotating daily to fresh grass, and in the winter months, they eat hay that we cut throughout those plentiful summer months.
 Our grass-fed beef is what beef should taste like.

 We offer several ways to purchase beef from Jubilee:

-- You can purchase Single Cuts of beef (steaks, roasts and 1lb packages of ground beef) in our barn market during open hours
+You can purchase Single Cuts of beef (steaks, roasts and 1lb packages of ground beef) in our barn market during open hours.
+Supply may be limited.

-How does buying beef from Jubilee Farm work?
+How does buying a Premium Beef Share work?

-What do I receive in a Premium Quarter?
+What do I receive in a Premium Beef Share?

 Here is a sample list of cuts that you may receive in a typical Premium Quarter: